Wondering how to write a memoir agents love? Here are some tips that may help you.

 In an experience in your life did the weather get hot?
 As an example, don’t say it was hot.
 Instead, write something like this.
 “When I walked barefoot outside, my feet struck the pavement like sausages on a barbecue.
 I raced to the lawn and then returned inside to get my shoes.”

 Is someone angry?
 Don’t say he was mad.
 Here’s an example of what you could say.
-“He slammed his fist on the table, jumped to his feet, and strode off—slamming the door behind him.”
+“He pounded the table with his fist, jumped to his feet, and strode off—slamming the door behind him.”

 10. Don’t ignore feedback from editors.